farirpgs/fari-games/_games/charge-rpg.md

 Your table, your call.

-So, do make the world feel real, we define 1-3 `World Forces`.
+So, to make the world feel real, we define 1-3 `World Forces`.

 > A `Force` is something or someone with goals looking to change the status quo in a significant and narratively interesting ways.